cookpad/terraform-aws-eks/README.md

 ### `cluster`

-This module provisions an EKS cluster, including the EKS Kubernetes control plane, and several important cluster services (critial addons), and nodes to run these services.
+This module provisions an EKS cluster, including the EKS Kubernetes control plane, and several important cluster services (critical addons), and nodes to run these services.

 It will **not** provision any nodes that can be used to run non cluster services.